AnastasiaHarum/bike-sharing-rentals/README.md

 # Bike Rentals - Final Project "Belajar Analisis Data Dengan Python"

-This is a final project from Dicoding in the "Belajar Analisis Data Dengan Python" course to make analysis and create a dashboard from the bike sharing dataset.
-In the notebook file, I attached the way I did the analysis from Data Wrangling, Exploratory Data Analysis, and Data Visualization.
-Besides that, I also make the dashboard using streamlit, and you can check it by clicking on the link in the right sidebar or in [here](https://bike-sharing-rentals.streamlit.app/).
+This final project from Dicoding's "Belajar Analisis Data Dengan Python" course focuses on analyzing a bike-sharing dataset and creating a dashboard.
+In the notebook, I demonstrate the process of analysis, including Data Wrangling, Exploratory Data Analysis, and Data Visualization.
+Additionally, I built a dashboard using Streamlit, which you can access via the link in the right sidebar [here](https://bike-sharing-rentals.streamlit.app/).

 For further information, like the background of this dataset, dataset characteristics, file structures, and more, you can check out the `Readme` file.
 So in here, I won't explain it any further.